Tuesday, December 24, 2019

 through children’s eyes, we watched the glow

-of trees with colored lights
+of festive trees with colored lights

-and candles in the night.
+and candles burning in the night.

-And filled with bright anticipation
+And filled with bright anticipation,

-couldn’t wait for school vacation,
+we couldn’t wait for school vacation!

-Decembers cold and white
+Decembers were all cold and white

-and our whole world seemed right
+and yet, our whole world seemed right

 …in those Christmas days of long ago